rbtnn/vim-diffnotify/README.md

 ## Build-in Styles

 The following is the styles contained this plugin.
+If You want to the syle, please you put it in your .vimrc.

 ### Echo (default)